Yavin IV, after the destruction of the Death Star

 "They made me watch.
 Tarkin had me taken to the observation level, and Vader went along to make sure I was watching when it... happened."

 Solo fought back his disgust and tried to be logical.
 Vader, he didn't know except by reputation.
-Tarkin, he knew from personal experience.
+Tarkin, however, he remembered clearly from his time in the Imperial Navy.
 "Tarkin?
 You think Grand Moff Tarkin destroyed an entire planet, to get you to talk?"

 "He did.
 You don't understand.
 I was there for days, but I didn't tell Vader anything, I swore he wouldn't break me... and then they brought me up to the observation deck, and Tarkin was there, and he said something about it being a matter of applying the right pressure.
 He said there was to be a demonstration, and that I would choose the planet."

 Han's stomach rolled.
-"And you didn't tell them?"
+"And you didn't tell them where the base was?"

-"You lied?
-To Vader and Tarkin?" he repeated, with grudging admiration.
+"Dantooine?" he echoed.
+"You mean you lied?
+To Vader and Tarkin?"
+He shook his head in grudging admiration.
 She'd been a prisoner for days, interrogated and probably tortured, and she had the wits to think up a lie, and the guts to tell it?
 This little girl?
-He stared at her and shook himself.
-Who was he kidding?
-This little girl had ordered HIM into a garbage chute in the first minute of their acquaintance.

-"It didn't matter, did it?
-They said Dantooine was too far away to be an effective demonstration, and they..."
+"It didn't matter, though, did it?"
+She was still talking.
+"Tarkin said Dantooine was too far away to be an effective demonstration, and then..."

 "And then they blew Alderaan up anyway?"
-She nodded and he realized what had happened.
+She nodded and he began to piece together what must have happened.
 "Leia, listen to me.
 If Tarkin gave the order, you can be sure he already had his instructions long beforehand.
 Tarkin wouldn't piss in a corner without the Emporer's permission.
 They told him to blow up Alderaan, and he decided to bring you in to watch the show."
 The Tarkin that he remembered was just about that twisted.

 It didn't appear that she'd heard him.
 "I should have been the one who died, not them.
 They should have killed me."

-"That's called 'survivor's guilt' Leia.
-It's normal to feel guilty because you're the one who's alive.
-But no one else thinks that."
+"That's called 'survivor's guilt', Princess.
+It's normal to feel guilty when you're the one who's alive.
+But believe me, no one else thinks that."

 "Don't tell me what people think.
 I heard them talking, all night.
 Conversations that stopped the instant I joined the group.
 Heads turned away when I came in their direction.
 No one looking me in the eye."
 She lowered her head.
 "I just couldn't bear it anymore."